fabric/fabric/sites/docs/upgrading.rst

 This section goes over upgrading a small but nontrivial Fabric 1 fabfile to work with modern Fabric.
 It's not meant to be exhaustive, merely illustrative;
-for a full list of how to upgrade individual features or concepts, see the last section, :ref:`upgrade-specifics`.
+for a full list of how to upgrade individual features or concepts, see :ref:`upgrade-specifics`.

 Sample original fabfile
 -----------------------